Skip to content

 >>> # Extract RGB intensity features from the neoplastic nuclei

->>> means, stds, quantiles = rgb_intensity(he_image, inst_mask)
+>>> feats = rgb_intensity_feats(he_image, inst_mask)

 Source code in src/histolytics/nuc_feats/intensity.py

-def rgb_intensity(
+def rgb_intensity_feats(

 img: np.ndarray,